chubbymaggie/fossa-docs/src/md/integrating-code/php.md

 ## License files

-License files will be declared by looking at the `license` field in the composer.json file.
+License files will be declared by looking at the `license` field in the composer.json file or any other source code related to the package.

 ## Dependency Resolution